 Yeah, you need TIC training.
 Satisfies QRTP trauma informed care training requirements for all staff (MHTs, RTs, OTs, SW, LMFT, PsyD, and more) in Residential Treatment Programs.
 Boosts your Emotional intelligence, too.

 Our mission is to reduce the time, trauma, and costs of healing for all involved, which supports budget, quality and service targets.

-Our comprehensive evidence-informed approach combines 24x7 online learning, live calls, and consulting services.
+Our comprehensive evidence-informed approach combines 24x7 online micro-lessons, live calls, and consulting services.
 Our work on Trauma is used on every continent except Antarctica.